 These 2021 fantasy football PPR rankings are fluid and should be used as a general guide to value players.
 Every league is different, and you know your league best.
-There’s always that guy who drafts Patrick Mahomes in the first round, or maybe you know one team who only drafts running backs in the first few rounds.
+There’s always that guy who drafts Patrick Mahomes in the first round, or maybe you know a homer in your league who will be willing to draft Justin Fields in the second round.
 Attack various positions based on your knowledge about your league mates to extract maximum value from each pick, but here is my overall draft strategy for each position.

 As a general rule of thumb, you’ll find that quarterbacks are placed fairly late in my PPR rankings below, as there are plenty of productive starters in 1QB formats.
-Mahomes is likely to go way too early in many leagues, so wait for other guys with No. 1 quarterback upside like Dak Prescott or Lamar Jackson.
-If you pass on that tier, productive veterans like Tom Brady and Matthew Stafford shouldn’t be overlooked.
+Mahomes is likely to go way too early in many leagues, so wait for other guys with No. 1 quarterback upside like Dak Prescott or Russell Wilson available a round or more later.
+If you pass on that tier, productive veterans like Tom Brady and Ryan Tannehill shouldn’t be overlooked.
 And if you want rookie upside, many quarterbacks in this rookie class have high fantasy potential, especially guys like Trey Lance and Trevor Lawrence who can add rushing production in addition to their passing numbers.

 Running backs with secure workloads are scarce, so they are prioritized in the early rounds of my PPR rankings.
 Don’t be scared away from players who disappointed in 2020 like Ezekiel Elliott and Clyde Edwards-Helaire, as both of their offensive lines got upgraded in a major way this offseason.
-And don’t worry about guys returning from injury either like Saquon Barkley and Joe Mixon, both of whom are projected for true workhorse roles.
+And don’t worry too much about guys returning from injury either like Saquon Barkley and Joe Mixon, both of whom are projected for true workhorse roles.
 If you do select some elite wide receivers or tight ends early instead, there are plenty of upside running backs in the middle rounds.
-Target upside RB3s like Trey Sermon, James Conner, and Gus Edwards at their respective ADPs later on.
+Target upside RB3s with massive upside like Sony Michel and Gus Edwards at their respective ADPs later on.

-Attack high-upside wide receivers in the middle rounds, and then wait to grab a couple of depth guys late.
-Younger players like Ja’Marr Chase and Brandon Aiyuk are currently undervalued, as both have top-10 potential with up-and-coming quarterbacks.
-Older players like Adam Thielen and Cooper Kupp are values as well, as are veterans like Antonio Brown and Marvin Jones later on.
-And while other teams reach for depth wide receivers with flashier names, grab John Brown and Terrace Marshall, both of whom are higher in my rankings than ADP, as these wide receivers could possibly see far more targets than many are projecting.
+Attack upside wide receivers in the middle rounds and then wait to grab a couple of depth guys late.
+Rookies who have missed time with injuries this preseason like Elijah Moore and Rashod Bateman are currently undervalued, as both have WR3 potential with upside.
+Older veterans like Antonio Brown and Cole Beasley are undervalued as well with both playing in high-octane offense slated to pass the ball a ton.
+And while other teams reach for depth wide receivers with flashier names, grab young no. 3 receivers like D’Wayne Eskridge and Van Jefferson late in deeper drafts.
+Both are higher in my rankings than ADP, as these wide receivers could possibly see far more targets than many are projecting.

 There are only three elite tight ends, and I do think that positional scarcity warrants their selections in the first two rounds.
-If you forgo an elite tight end, my PPR rankings show four second-tier tight ends with elite potential who are available in the middle rounds: T.J.
-Hockenson, Kyle Pitts, Dallas Goedert, and Mark Andrews.
+If you forgo an elite tight end, my PPR rankings show three second-tier tight ends with elite potential who are available in the middle rounds: Kyle Pitts, T.J.
+Hockenson, and Mark Andrews.
 If you miss out on the second tier, then wait until very late to take a starter, as there’s not much difference between the rest.
-Players like Anthony Firsker and Jonnu Smith don’t have much name value, but both have top-10 potential, and maybe even top-5 if everything goes their way.
+Players like Jonnu Smith and Blake Jarwin don’t have much hype, but both have top-10 potential, and maybe even top-5 if everything goes their way.

 The majority of your bench should focus on high-upside running backs, whether they’re handcuffs with RB1 potential or devalued backs in a committee who have a shot at winning the starting job.
 Everyone knows about Tony Pollard and A.J.
-Dillon, but don’t forget about Darrell Henderson and Darrel Williams.
-A few potential sleepers to target are Rhamondre Stevenson and Malcolm Brown.
+Dillon, but don’t forget about Giovani Bernard and Tony Jones.
+Some potential sleepers to target late are Elijah Mitchell and Justin Jackson.
 Both are an injury away from big workloads for teams with good run games.
-And for those in very deep leagues, whether it’s 16 teams or 30-man rosters, take a stab on Kene Nwangwu or Caleb Huntley, who might just be the better bets over their teammates Alexander Mattison and Javian Hawkins.
+And for those in very deep leagues, whether it’s 16 teams or 30-man rosters, take a stab on Kene Nwangwu or Chris Evans, who might just be the better bets over their teammates Alexander Mattison and Samaje Perine.

 Here are my top-200 fantasy football rankings for the 2021 season for full PPR scoring.
 Best of luck!
 And be sure to check back for updated rankings as we near the season.
-Injuries are sure to happen, and other changing situations will shake up these PPR rankings as well, as we’ll find out whether Aaron Rodgers will play for Green Bay and whether Deshaun Watson will suit up for Week 1.
+Injuries are sure to happen, and other changing situations will shake up these PPR rankings as well.

 Say what?!
 Your fantasy football league didn’t use Fantrax last year?
 Unthinkable!
 Check out all the features Fantrax has to offer, and we think you’ll be singing a different tune for the coming season.